 and false

-), but in Python they are always written in uppercase.
+), but in Python they’re always capitalized.

 The Python keywords True